-Many investors count on compounding, called the greatest mathematical discovery of all time, to help them achieve financial independence.
+Many investors count on compounding to help them achieve financial independence.
 Yet many people confuse it for "average return."
-Brokers, who often quote the latter, aren't helping the matter much either.
-So why all the confusion?
+Brokers (who often quote the latter) don’t help the matter either.
+Why is there so much confusion surrounding this financial process?

-So over the two years, your annualized gain is zero (basically, you've neither made, nor lost any money).
+Over those two years, your annualized gain is zero (you've neither made nor lost any money).
 The zero percent you received is known in the financial world as the Compound Annual Growth Rate (CAGR).

 The culprit is market volatility.
-Markets and the returns investors expect from them do not just go up in a nice even pattern.
-The impact of negative returns and the distribution of returns have significant negative effects on the realized returns investors experience.
+Markets – and the returns investors expect from them – don’t just go up in a nice, even pattern.
+The impact of negative returns (and the distribution of returns) have significant negative effects on the realized returns that investors experience.
 The more volatility experienced by the market, the larger the drop in the compound return.

 Let's first look at the impact negative returns have on your portfolio.
-You have worked hard to save $100,000 and you want to invest it in the market.
-In the first year, you earn 15% on your $100,000 increasing the value of your portfolio to $115,000.
-Makes you feel good, right?
+You’ve worked hard to save $100,000 and you want to invest it in the market.
+In the first year, you earn 15% on your $100,000, increasing the value of your portfolio to $115,000.

 So what's going on?
 Whenever you lose money, it takes a greater return to just break even.
 If you lose 20%, you must earn 25% to get back to where you began.
 The more you lose, the worse the situation gets.
-Lose 50% and you must double your money (grow by 100%) to get back to even.
+Lose 50% and you’ll have to double your money (grow it by 100%) to even things out.

-Most investors focus on what they can gain from their investment in the market -- the positive affect of compounding.
-The investors that consistently beat the market recognize that they must first protect their capital and not lose money.
-Once they have their plan in place to lower their down side risk, they can focus on generating positive returns that can be compounded over time.
+Most investors focus on what they can gain from their investment in the market: the positive effect of compounding.
+Investors who consistently beat the market recognize that they must first protect their capital and not lose their money.
+Once their plan to lower their downside risk is in place, they can focus on generating positive returns that can be compounded over time.

 Distribution of Returns

-Now we'll look at the second reason why average annual returns are so misleading -- distribution of returns.
+The second reason why average annual returns are so misleading: distribution of returns.
 For each illustration, the average return over the three years is 10%.
-As the distribution of returns widened, the compound returns shrink.
+As the distribution of returns widen, the compound returns shrink.

 But look at the second, third, and fourth scenarios.
 Your average annual return is still 10%, but the actual value of each portfolio is lower.

-In the second scenario you still have an average annual return of 10%, but the value of the portfolio is lower.
-That's because there's a wider distribution of returns.
+In the second scenario, you still have an average annual return of 10% but the value of the portfolio is lower.
+That's due to a wider distribution of returns.
 When you add scenarios 3 and 4 to the picture, a trend emerges: The greater the distribution of returns, the lower the compound returns you receive.

-When you combine the effect of negative returns with the impact of distribution of returns, the blow to your portfolio can be devastating.
+When you combine the effect of negative returns with the impact of the distribution of returns, this blow to your portfolio can be devastating.
 In each of the cases below, our investor experienced two good years followed by one bad year.
 As the scenarios progress, the good years get better and the bad year is even worse.
-As you can see, the effect of the distribution of the returns and the negative return caused the compound return to be much lower than you might expect.
+As you can see, the effect of the distribution of the returns plus the negative return caused the compound return to be much lower than expected.

-Historically, the market is either up or down by 15% or more about half of the time.
-This means that you should expect negative returns and a wide distribution of returns each year.
-If you want to do well in the market, any action you can take to minimize compound's negative effects will do a lot to enhance your portfolio's returns.
+Historically, at least half of the time, the market is either up or down by 15%.
+This means that you should expect negative returns and a wider distribution of returns each year.
+If you want to do well in the market, any action you can take to minimize compounding's negative effects will do a lot to enhance your portfolio's returns.

-When the market is struggling and the effect of negative compounding has its greatest consequence, be sure to employ proven capital management techniques.
-Properly-sized positions, trailing stops and protective puts are three great methods that help lower your risk of losses.
+When the market is struggling – and the effect of negative compounding has serious consequences – be sure to employ proven capital management techniques.
+Properly-sized positions, trailing stops, and protective puts are three great methods that will help lower your risk of losses.